Exact Wirelength of Embedding 3-Ary n-Cubes into certain Cylinders and Trees: Embedding of into certain trees

-\begin{definition}{\bf{\cite{DBLP:journals/dam/ManuelARR11}}} A {\it caterpillar} is a tree which will be a path if all its leaves are deleted.
-The path which is retained is called the backbone of the caterpillar. \end{definition} {\bf Embedding Algorithm B:}\\ {\it Input:} The 3-ary $n$-cube, $Q_n^3$ and 2-regular caterpillar denoted by 2-CAT on $3^n$ vertices.\\ {\it Algorithm:} Label the vertices of 3-ary $n$-cube, $Q_n^3$ and caterpillar using lexicographic ordering and preorder traversal respectively.\\ {\it Output:} The embedding $lex$ of 3-ary $n$-cube, $Q_n^3$ into caterpillar on $3^n$ vertices is with minimum wirelength. \begin{lemma} The edge cuts $S_{i}$, $1 \leq i \leq 3^{n-1}-1$ and $T_{j}$, $1 \leq j \leq 2(3^{n-1})$ as shown in Figure \ref{Figure:3} induces maximum subgraphs in $Q_n^3$. \end{lemma} \begin{proof} By Theorem \ref{AhlswedeC97a}, the lexicographic ordering of vertices of $Q_n^3$ gives the optimal order for inducing the maximum subgraph.
+\begin{proof} By Theorem \ref{AhlswedeC97a}, the lexicographic ordering of vertices of $Q_n^3$ gives the optimal order for inducing the maximum subgraph.
 The edge cut $S_i$ removes the edges in the backbone of the caterpillar, such that each $S_i$ disconnects it into two components of lexicographic ordering which induce a maximum subgraph in $Q_n^3$.
 The edge cut $T_j$ disconnects the caterpillar with exactly one vertex as one of the components.
-Hence $S_{i}, \forall \ i=1,2,...,3^{n-1}-1$ and $T_{j}, \forall \ j=1,2,...,2(3^{n-1})$ induce maximum subgraph in $Q_n^3$. \end{proof} \begin{lemma} The Embedding Algorithm B gives minimum wirelength of embedding $Q_n^3$ into 2-regular caterpillar. \end{lemma} {\bf Proof.} By Lemma \ref{cat edge cut} the edge cuts $S_{i}$ and $T_{j}$ satisfy conditions of the Congestion Lemma.
-Therefore $c_{f}(S_{i})$ and $c_{f}(T_{j})$ are minimum.
-Then the partition lemma implies that wirelength is minimum.
+Hence $S_{i}, \forall \ i=1,2,...,3^{n-1}-1$ and $T_{j}, \forall \ j=1,2,...,2(3^{n-1})$ induce maximum subgraph in $Q_n^3$. \end{proof}